 - Most current version of Browser.
 Google Chrome is the recommended browser for all college online activities. - Reliable broadband connection (cable modem, DSL, other high speed) required.
 (Courses are video intensive). - 1024 x 768 or higher resolution. - It is strongly recommended that you have a headset with microphone.
-Alternately, you may also use a webcam and speakers. - Computers must have video and audio capabilities (webcam and mic built in or external components). - Current anti-virus and anti-spyware applications that are updated regularly.
+Alternately, you may also use a webcam and speakers. - Computers must have video and audio capabilities (webcam and mic built in or external components).

-Microsoft Office 365: This is available exclusively to our students through a link in the learning management system.
+- Current anti-virus and anti-spyware applications that are updated regularly. - Microsoft Office 365: This is available exclusively to our students through a link in the learning management system.

 If you already own a computer or you need to purchase one, the minimum specifications that are recommended are listed below.
+Students are strongly advised to avoid purchasing a Chromebook or iPad because, lacking an operating system, they do not work well with the College learning management system.